Valuable Pottery Marks: Identification Guide & What Matters in 2025

 Professional antique pottery dealers and amateur collectors alike all rely on valuable pottery marks to help them identify where and when a piece of pottery was made.
-If you are new to the antique pottery world, it can be difficult to know where to start.
+For anyone new to collecting, knowing what to look for can feel overwhelming at first.
+But it doesn't have to be.

-There are well over 100 valuable pottery marks as well as a host of valuable pottery brands to learn and sift through as you search second-hand stores and estate sales.
+There are well over 100 valuable pottery marks, as well as a host of valuable pottery brands to learn and sift through as you search second-hand stores and estate sales.
+Some marks point to well-known manufacturers, while others indicate individual artists or specific production periods.

 Porcelain, one of the most valuable and sought-after pottery materials, originated in China as early as the Shang Dynasty (around 1766 BCE), according to UNESCO, and its influence cannot be overstated.

-British China is also highly sought after, with companies like Wedgwood, Royal Doulton or Derby carrying quite a bit of prestige in the pottery world.
-European pottery like Delft china or Meissen pottery from Germany are also great pieces to look out for if you’d like to add value to your collection.
+British China is also highly sought after, with companies like Wedgwood, Royal Doulton or Royal Crown Derby carrying quite a bit of prestige in the pottery world.
+European pottery, like Royal Delft china or Meissen pottery from Germany, are also great pieces to look out for if you’d like to add value to your collection.

 One thing to note is that while these large names are desirable, your pottery doesn’t have to be made by one of these manufacturers to be worth money.
 Several factors go into deciding what a piece of pottery is worth.